-Implementations of Big Data for Shopping
+Works: Applications of Big Data in Retail Shopping

-By utilising data science and analytics, companies can gain a more holistic understanding of their operations by combining data from various sources.
-This provides invaluable insights into the retail sector.
+Employing data science and analytics, companies can obtain a comprehensive view of their operations by consolidating data from diversified sources.
+This delivers valuable insights into the retail industry.